shashanksi2009/Verilog/mux/mux_using_if_else/readme.md

-#Verilog program for 4:1 mux using if - else ladder
+#Verilog program for 4:1 MUX using if - else ladder .

 This folder contains :-